Proposals for new Australian states: History

 In 1788, Arthur Phillip assumed the position of Governor of New South Wales, claiming New Zealand as part of New South Wales.
 In 1835, a group of Māori chiefs signed the Declaration of Independence, which established New Zealand as a sovereign nation.
 A few years later, the Treaty of Waitangi re-established British control of New Zealand.
 The Federal Council of Australasia was formed with members representing New Zealand, Victoria, Tasmania, South Australia and Fiji.
 Although it held no official power it was a step into the establishment of the Commonwealth of Australia.

 In 1890, there was an informal meeting of members from the Australasian colonies, this was followed by the first National Australasian convention a year later.
 The New Zealand representatives stated it would be unlikely to join a federation with Australia at its foundation, but it would be interested in doing so at a later date.
 New Zealand's position was taken into account when the Constitution of Australia was written up.
 Australia, in an attempt to sway New Zealand to join, gave Māori the right to vote in 1902, while Australian Aboriginal people did not fully gain the right to vote at national elections until 1962.
 In 1908 and 1912, Australia and New Zealand sent Australasians teams to the Olympic Games.
 New Zealand and Australian soldiers fought together in 1915 under the name ANZAC.

 Australian academic Bob Catley wrote a book titled Waltzing with Matilda: should New Zealand join Australia?, a book arguing that New Zealand should become one with Australia, which was described by New Zealand political commentator Colin James as "a book for Australians".
 In December 2006, an Australian Federal Parliamentary Committee recommended that Australia and New Zealand pursue a full union, or at least adopt a common ANZ currency and more common markets.
 The Committee found that "while Australia and New Zealand are of course two sovereign nations, it seems... that the strong ties between the two countries – the economic, cultural, migration, defence, governmental and people-to-people linkages – suggest that an even closer relationship, including the possibility of union, is both desirable and realistic."
 This was despite the Australian Treasurer Peter Costello and New Zealand Minister of Finance Michael Cullen saying that a common currency was "not on the agenda".

 A 2010 UMR research poll asked 1000 people in Australia and New Zealand a series of questions relating to New Zealand's becoming the seventh state of Australia.
 One quarter of the people thought it was something to look into.
 Over 40% thought the idea was worth debating.
 More Australians than New Zealanders would support such a move.

+In 2011, the Join Australia Movement Party in New Zealand advocated for political unity between New Zealand and Australia, dissolving the same year.

+In 2023, during Labour MP Jamie Strange's valedictory speech, he said that New Zealanders "shouldn't rule... out" becoming one country with Australia.